mathie/mathie.github.io/_posts/2005/2005-09-09-isbn-validation-part-2.markdown

 - Geekery
 - Python
 ---
-An update to <a href="http://woss.name/2005/09/08/isbn-validation/">ISBN validation</a>.
+An update to [ISBN validation](http://woss.name/2005/09/08/isbn-validation/).
 After thinking about Sean's comment, I do see that I've repeated some assumptions in many different places.
 So, here's a new version:

 {% highlight python %}
 import operator